tcrjrubx4xcg2tzfj4-g/pwa-with-gist-recipe-manager/README.md

 php -S localhost:8000
 ```

-### 4. Open in Browser
+### 3. Open in Browser

 Visit `http://localhost:8000`

-### 5. Configure the App
+### 4. Configure the App

 1. When you first open the app, you'll see a token configuration card
 2. Paste your GitHub Personal Access Token
 3. Click **Save Token**
-4. The app will automatically seed the gist with 2 example recipes
+4. The app will sync with the gist and load any existing recipes

 ## Multi-Device Sync